fanYang-X/Modeling-kp-for-oxidation-of-superalloy/README.md

 ***15/2/2023***
 Initial commits:

 1. Kp prediction model (data and code)
+   data: consist of init composition data and activity data (Thermo-Calc); the data with label (continuous)
+   model: Model.ipynb, the base-model based the activity of Ni, Al, Cr and the cbfv-model.
 2. Near surface microstructure prediction model (data and code)

 ## Usage